 What is a Solar Thermal Installer or Technician?

-Example of a Solar Thermal Installer or Technician Job Install or repair solar energy systems designed to collect, store, and circulate solar-heated water for residential, commercial or industrial use.
+Solar Thermal Installer or Technician Job Description Install or repair solar energy systems designed to collect, store, and circulate solar-heated water for residential, commercial or industrial use.

-Life as a Solar Thermal Installer or Technician: What Do They Do?
+A Day in the Life of a Solar Thermal Installer or Technician

 - Test operation or functionality of mechanical, plumbing, electrical, and control systems.